top of page

 Autonomy and individuality

 Interdependence does not mean sacrificing one's individuality or personal growth.
 It recognises and celebrates each partner's uniqueness, strengths, and goals.
-In an interdependent relationship, both individuals maintain their autonomy and pursue their own interests, while actively supporting and involving each other in their respective journeys.
+In an interdependent relationship, both individuals maintain their autonomy and pursue their own interests and friendships, while actively supporting and involving each other in their respective journeys.

 Emotional connection

-Emotional wellbeing
+Emotional wellbeing and sense of self

 Personal growth and fulfillment